ClusterHQ/flocker/docs/gettingstarted/installation.rst

 #.
 Upgrade the Kernel

-   Older kernels can have bugs that affect Flocker's use of ZFS.
+   Kernels older than ``3.16.4`` have a bug that affects Flocker's use of ZFS.

    .. code-block:: sh